-We are currently experiencing the interest from trade and industry ourselves.
-We regularly receive inquiries from the most diverse areas of application.
-Of course, this gives us a lot of tailwind and we very much hope that we can contribute a part to plastic avoidance.
+We are currently feeling the interest from trade and industry ourselves.
+We regularly receive inquiries from a wide range of applications.
+This naturally gives us a lot of momentum and we very much hope that we can play our part in reducing plastic.

 How and where is the sustainable packaging produced?

 Our packaging is made from the leaf of the areca palm.
-The areca palm has been cultivated for its fruit in India for thousands of years and the palm leaf is produced in huge quantities as an agricultural by-product.
-No trees have to be cleared because the large leaves fall from the tree like leaves.
-So far, however, only a small part of it is used.
+The areca palm has been cultivated in India for thousands of years for its fruit and the palm leaf is a huge agricultural by-product.
+No trees need to be felled, as the large leaves fall from the tree like foliage.
+So far, however, only a small proportion has been used.
 The raw material can be pressed into shape without the use of artificial additives.
 The leaves are collected, washed and soaked, then dried in the sun and finally pressed into shape using only heat and pressure.

-The production will be done in India by local manufactures.
-Production with local small farmers is particularly close to our hearts, as the added value remains in the country, supports livelihoods in rural regions there and strengthens the independence of women.
+Production will be carried out in India by local manufacturers.
+Local production with small farmers is particularly important to us, as the added value remains in the country, supports livelihoods in rural regions and strengthens the independence of women.
 A social and sustainable value chain is very important to us overall.

 Which classic packaging can you replace with it?

-The material of the packaging has great properties that fit well in the food sector.
-The material is very stable and thus offers optimal pressure protection for transport.
-The most important property is, of course, that the packaging can be completely returned to the natural cycle at the end of its life span.
-But aesthetics are also a big selling point.
-Our natural packaging all has unique grains and simply looks chic 😉.
+The packaging material has great properties that are well suited to the food sector.
+The material is very stable and therefore offers optimum pressure protection for transportation.
+The most important feature is, of course, that the packaging can be completely returned to the natural cycle at the end of its life.
+But aesthetics are also a major selling point.
+Our natural packaging all has unique grain patterns and simply looks chic. 😉